 Using a pump to drain a pond will make the process easier and time-efficient.
 There are various types of pumps available in the market, and you can choose any one of them according to your budget and other preference.

 1. Draining with a Hand pump: Best Way To Drain a pond

 If you have a small pond, then you won’t need expensive heavy-duty electrical equipment.
 A hand pump will be an appropriate choice.
 If you are capable of manually pumping out the water, then the hand pump will be the most effective and affordable choice.

 It will be able to pump out 6 to 9 gallons of water every minute.
 You have a small pond, and let’s assume it can hold 100 gallons of water, then it will take you up to 10 to 15 minutes with a hand pump to pump out the water.

-Keep in mind that a hand pump is the best choice for draining a small size pond.
+Keep in mind that a hand pump is the best way to drain a small size pond.